How To Port TWRP For MediaTek Android Devices

 For MediaTek Android devices that only have a boot partition and no recovery partition, we will publish a different TWRP porting guide for you and how to install TWRP on the device.

 Also, it is important that you know the type of CPU your device uses, whether it is a 32bit or 64bit CPU, this will help you to identify the base (port) recovery that you need to download to port for your device.
-If you’re not sure about your device’s CPU type, download and install the Device info: System & CPU Info app from the Google play store to get your device information.
+If you’re not sure about your device’s CPU type, download and install the Device Info: System & CPU Info app from the Google Play Store to get your device information.

 Once the app is installed, open it and navigate to the CPU tab, there you will find your device CPU information including the type of CPU your device uses.
 You can also use the app to get other information like display, camera, sensor, battery, memory, network and more about your device.